ang9009/polaroids/README.md

 # polaroids-bot

-Run dev environment using npm run dev
+Run `npm run dev` to run index.ts on save (also transpiles to JS using tsx).
-Run npm build to compile to js
+Run `npm run deployCommands` to deploy the commands to Discord.
-Run node . to run js (like in production)